-You will be notified of your housing assignment about one month prior to the program.
+You will be notified of your housing assignment about 1-2 months prior to the program.
 Notification is sent directly from NUS via e-mail.

-Once you receive your housing notification, you are required to accept the housing assignment, register, and submit a payment; or decline the offer by their stipulated deadlines.
+Once you receive your housing notification, you are required to accept the housing assignment, register, and submit your full housing payment; or decline the offer by their stipulated deadlines.
 NUS is very strict with housing deadlines.
 Miss one deadline and your housing assignment will be given to another student.